llararm/Spatial_Ecology_in_R_2025/Code/mardown_exam.md

 # Discussion

-The occurrence map shows that the species is not evenly distributed across Brazil, with records concentrated in specific regions.
+The occurrence map shows that the species is not uniformly distributed across Brazil, with records concentrated in specific regions, mainly in the Cerrado biome.
+Points outside the map indicate the species' location outside the country in other South American countries, such as Argentina.

-This pattern suggests spatial aggregation, which may reflect environmental suitability, sampling effort, or ecological constraints.
+This pattern reveals the species' characteristic of being fully adapted to the characteristics of the open environments of the South American savannas.

-The density map complements this interpretation by highlighting areas with higher concentrations of records, allowing a clearer visualization of spatial intensity.
+The density map complements this interpretation, highlighting areas with higher concentrations of records, allowing for a clearer visualization of spatial intensity.
-Presenting the density map separately avoids visual distortions caused by irregular geographic boundaries.

-Colorblind-friendly palettes (viridis and Okabe–Ito colors) were used to ensure accessibility and accurate interpretation of the visualizations.
+Colorblind-friendly color palettes were used to ensure accessibility and accurate interpretation of the visualizations.

 # Conclusion

 This project demonstrates how GBIF occurrence data can be used to analyze spatial distribution and density patterns in ecology.
-The combination of point occurrence maps and density estimation provides a clear and interpretable overview of species distribution, using reproducible and accessible visualization methods in R.
+By combining point occurrence maps with density estimation, it is possible to clearly visualize species distribution patterns using reproducible and accessible visualization approaches in R.

-Such approaches are valuable tools for ecological research, biodiversity monitoring, and conservation planning.
+These approaches are valuable tools for ecological research, biodiversity monitoring, and conservation planning.